Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 This delicious chicken saltimbocca with white wine garlic sauce is the absolute perfect weeknight meal or entertaining recipe for your guests that comes together in under 30 minutes.

-I can’t think of an easier more delicious recipe to make then Chicken saltimbocca.
+I can’t think of an easier more delicious recipe to make than this.
 It’s got crispy prosciutto, fresh herbs and is loaded with protein thanks to the chicken breasts.
-You can also take it a step further by adding on cheeses and of course finishing with the amazing white wine garlic pan sauce I made.
+You can also take it a step further by adding on cheeses and of course, finishing with the amazing white wine garlic pan sauce I made.

-Chicken saltimbocca is an adapted dish from the classic Italian recipe, veal saltimbocca.
-Veal has become exceedingly hard to find and is on the more expensive side, so chicken is a great substitute.
+This is an adapted dish from the classic Italian recipe, veal saltimbocca.
+Veal has become exceedingly hard to find and is on the more expensive side, so the chicken is a great substitute.
 You make this recipe in the same way with prosciutto ham and sage.

-STEP 1: Slice the chicken breasts in half width wise.
+- 1. Slice the 7-9 ounce chicken breasts in half width-wise.

-STEP 3: Season the chicken breasts on both sides with salt, pepper and finely minced sage.
+- 3. Season them on both sides with salt, pepper, and finely minced sage.

-STEP 4: Press a slice of prosciutto ham on top of each chicken breasts covering it.
+- 4. Press a slice of prosciutto ham on top of each breast covering it.

-STEP 5: This part is optional but press 1 piece of fresh sage to the center of the prosciutto ham on top of the chicken breasts.
+- 5. This part is optional, but press 1 piece of fresh sage to the center of the prosciutto ham on top of the chicken breasts.

-STEP 6: Lightly dredge the chicken saltimbocca in seasoned flour.
+- 6. Lightly dredge them in seasoned flour.

-STEP 7: Pan fry the floured chicken saltimbocca for 2-3 minutes per side in olive oil over medium heat or until browned and cooked through.
+- 7. Pan fry them for 2-3 minutes per side in olive oil over medium heat or until browned and cooked through.
 Set aside.

-There are a few variations of sauce that can go with chicken saltimbocca.
+There are a few variations of sauce that can go with this dish.

-Lemon Butter Sauce – A typical sauce made in the same pan consisting of lemon juice, unsalted butter, salt and pepper that is then poured overtop of the chicken saltimbocca.
+Lemon Butter Sauce – A typical sauce made in the same pan consisting of lemon juice, unsalted butter, salt and pepper that is then poured over the top.